qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson3.md

 To remove directories with contents we can use the `rm` command.

-To remove a non-empty directory or regular file in your current working directory we must supply the `rm` command with a name like:
+To remove a non-empty directory or regular file in your current working directory, we must supply the `rm` command with a name like:

 *Removing a file*
 `rm filename.txt`